coverclock/com-cranequin-pocketwatch/README.md

 This repository contains source files from various developers and organizations, and which are licensed under a variety of terms.
-The murkiness of the licensing is why this project was done under the auspices of Cranequin LLC instead of Digital Aggregates Corporation.
+The murkiness of the licensing is why this project was done under the auspices of Cranequin LLC (my closed source company) instead of Digital Aggregates Corporation (my open source and consulting company).
 # Abstract
 This repository contains source code from the Universal Solder web site with changes I made so that the time zone can be adjusted